kentcb/PCLMock/Doc/plugins.md

 PCLMock's code generator includes support for plugins.
 These are implementations of `PCLMock.CodeGeneration.IPlugin`.
 Plugins are able to participate in the code generation process, generating specifications for the target mock.

-PCLMock itself comes with a couple of plugins, discussed below.
+PCLMock itself comes with several plugins, discussed below.
 They are enabled by default, but you can always disable them or replace them with your own.

 ## The `IPlugin` Interface